 Staying for a second longer in purely technical matters, installing and running either Flutter SDK or React Native is rather straightforward and the available documentation is on par with that of any other mature environment.

 Below, I listed five particular aspects of Flutter, which make using it a pleasant, enjoyable experience:

 1. One codebase.
 Flutter supports both Android and iOS mobile platforms, and because it renders everything by itself, it lets you run everything off one codebase.
 It's a big time-saver!

 3. Pixel rendering.
-Flutter manages every pixel of the screen, so we can be sure that our widgets will look the same on every device (even the older ones), essentially removing our potential device support woes.
+Flutter manages every pixel of the screen, so we can be sure that our widgets will look the same on every mobile device (even the older ones), essentially removing our potential device support woes.
 This, in turn, allows us to create amazing-looking user interfaces that look exactly the same on both Android and iOS with a single codebase.